Health and wellbeing curriculum at Mearns Castle High School, East Renfrewshire

 They dedicate their time to The Hub by assisting with events and initiatives across Mearns Castle community.
 They also help supervise and engage with younger pupils who come to The Hub at break and lunch times.

 Alongside this, the S6 Hub Ambassadors have also made wider community links with Mearns View Care Home.
 Ambassadors make weekly visits to the care home where they spend time with the residents chatting, playing games, and getting to know them.
 This act of kindness has reciprocal benefits to wellbeing for all involved.
-The local Co-op also contributes to this, as they regularly provide flowers which our ambassadors deliver to residents of the care home.
+The local Co-op also contributed to this, as they regularly provided flowers which our ambassadors delivered to residents of the care home.

 They also made a valuable contribution to Charities' Week by taking responsibility for daily music in the open area, by encouraging other pupils to contribute to a Feel-Good Playlist.
 In addition, they support the delivery of Kindness Cards which many pupils and staff write to each other to show their appreciation.